The Doctor of Nursing Practice (DNP) is the terminal practice degree in Nursing. This

-The School of Nursing at Western Carolina University (WCU) and the University of North Carolina at Charlotte (UNCC) have partnered to offer a post-masters DNP consortium program.
+The School of Nursing at Western Carolina University (WCU) and the University of North Carolina at Charlotte (UNCC) have partnered to offer a post-masters Dual Doctor of Nursing Practice Program.
 As a student, you will have access to expert faculty from both universities.

 Theoretical Base (15 semester credit hours)

 NSG 816 Global Health and Social Justice (3)

 NSG 823 Economic and Financial Aspects of Healthcare System (3)

 NSG 827 Technology for Communication and Transforming Healthcare (3)

 NSG 815 Healthcare Program Evaluation and Quality (3)